Rafiullah-MLCI/RLASSO-IV/README.md

 # RLASSO-IV
-An R function to implement an R-learner with Instrumental Variable for heterogeneous effect estimation.
+An R function to implement R-learner with Instrumental Variable for heterogeneous effect estimation.
 ## Details
 **Function**: RLASSO-IV
 **Type**: R Function